 Reduced Waste & Damage

-Double-sided lamination increases board strength & flexibility dramatically and keeps jobsites clean
+Double-sided lamination increases board strength & flexibility dramatically and keeps jobsites cleaner

 |Property||Units||Airboard™ VB Types||Test Std.|